Decmofofs/SVGForge/README.md

 1. Clone this repository.
 2. Open it with Qt Creator, and build it.
 3. Or, you can configure the tool chain in any IDE and build this project with it.
+4. If you want, you can also build it with CMake in a shell/terminal.
 # Usage

 1. Run the program.